 The Host NF will be seeded as number 1 in both genders should they be eligible to participate.
 The rest of the eligible to participate NFs will be seeded according to their final ranking in the CEV Continental Cup 2nd Phase events.

-The second phase of the Continental Cup will be taking place in early May in Baden (Austria), Madrid (Spain) and Izmir (Turkey) and define the countries joining the Netherlands at the Olympic qualifying Finals in The Hague.
+The second phase of the Continental Cup took place in early May in Baden (Austria), Madrid (Spain) and Izmir (Turkey) and defined the countries joining the Netherlands at the Olympic qualifying Finals in The Hague.

 CEV Continental Cup is a quadrennial beach volleyball competition open to the national teams of all member federations.
 It provides one of the opportunities for countries to qualify for the Olympic Games.
 The first CEV Continental Cup was held from 2010 to 2012, ahead of the London 2012 Olympics.